GorskiMarekGM/Python-Project1-CS50/entries/new.md

-content of the new page
+content of the new page hehe